Abdolhamid Rigi: Detention

 Rigi was arrested by Pakistani forces and transferred to Iranian officials in 2008 with 13 other militants.
 He was tried through the Iranian judiciary system, and was convicted of membership in the terrorist group, Jundallah (God's Soldiers); insurgency; smuggling; participating in the bombing and killing of civilians and police, including the Revolutionary Guards; as well as being mohareb (at war with God).
 He was sentenced to death through capital punishment.

 Death sentence

 Rigi was supposed to have been executed in 2009 with others, but was only executed on May 24, 2010, by hanging in Zahedan's jail in front of his victims' relatives.

 After the execution, his parents-in-law were interviewed.
 They said Rigi was a "brutal criminal".
 They also asked for the cooperation of Pakistan to return his children to Iran.

-Film about his life
+Film

-An Iranian drama film written and directed by Narges Abyar in 2019, which was awarded in the Fajr International Film Festival, pays tribute to AbdolHamid Rigi and his wife story.
-The film name is When the Moon Was Full and is based on the true story of the brother and sister-in-law of Abdolmalek Rigi, the leader of the Jundallah terrorist group in Iran's southeastern province of Sistan and Baluchestan.
+The Iranian film When the Moon Was Full, written and directed by Narges Abyar in 2019, which won several awards at the Fajr International Film Festival, tells the story of AbdolHamid Rigi and his wife.